2507612boss-byte/eduard-pil-biography-/README.en.md

 * Note: *These titles are part of his academic career in Russia and may not correspond to international standards.
 For verification, contact the RANH.*

-### Gold Medals at International Exhibitions, Book Fair and Salon
+### Gold Medals at International Exhibitions, Book Fair and Literary Salon
 His monographs have earned **global recognition**:

 - **Five Gold Medals** for the monograph cycle *“Theory of Economic Crises”*: